 As a child, she had a pet sheep and wanted some when she moved to her farm, but sadly there weren’t any available, so she went with her close second choice of goats!

 Vera and her husband also own homes in New York, Vancouver, and British Columbia, renting them out.

 She likes to spin wool in her spare time and has a portable wool-spinning kit her husband got her so that she can spin wool in-between shooting scenes.

-When auditioning for a part, Vera reads a script and then shoots a video as the character she’s interested in playing.
+When auditioning for a part, Vera reads a script and then shoots a video of the character she’s interested in playing.
 She does these videos of her own accord, sometimes with wigs, make-up, costume pieces, or accents that she considers necessary.
-She’ll make these videos at home with her husband filming them and then sends them into the casting staff – that’s how she got The Departed among other roles.
+She’ll make these videos at home with her husband filming them and then sends them to the casting staff – that’s how she got The Departed, among other roles.

-Although she knew that The Departed is what got her a lot of wider recognition, she’s under no illusions that her character was a little bland.
-After the principal photography wrapped she had a word with director Martin Scorsese about making her character more rounded, and he agreed to a reshoot and added more scenes in for her.
+Although she knew that The Departed is what got her a lot of wider recognition, she was under no illusions that her character was a little bland.
+After the principal photography wrapped, she had a word with director Martin Scorsese about making her character more rounded, and he agreed to a reshoot and added more scenes for her.
 After that, she said it was better but still thought her character was more of a device than anything else.

 She drives a black Chevrolet Corvette.